celery/celery/docs/userguide/routing.rst

 the content type of the message and its content encoding.
 The content type is usually the serialization format used to serialize the message.
-The body contains the name of the task to execute, the task id (UUID), the arguments to execute it with and some additional metadata -- like the number of retries or an ETA.
+The body contains the name of the task to execute, the task id (UUID), the arguments to apply it with and some additional metadata -- like the number of retries or an ETA.

 This is an example task message represented as a Python dictionary: